sikutisa/eShopLite-Aspire-Lab/Labs/Lab 2 - Caching and Dashboard/README.md

     ![Dashboard with the second request made the caching enabled](images/dashboard-redis-details.png)

-1. Try a few more time with-in or out the 10 second limit that was set in the **Products.razor** page.
+1. Try a few more time within or after the 10 second limit that was set in the **Products.razor** page.
+1. Stop all apps by typing `CTRL`+`C` in the terminal

 ---